sjanel/coincenter/README.md

 coincenter
 ==========

-Command Line Interface (CLI) / library centralizing several crypto currencies exchanges REST API into a single all in one tool with a unified interface.
+Command Line Interface (CLI) / library centralizing several crypto currencies exchanges REST API into a single, ergonomic all in one tool with a unified interface.

 Main features: